tdudkowski/gatsby-scrollspy/README.md

 - By default automenu.js and component file should be placed in /components.
 - Script is looking for container with class name "content-container" and H3 tags inside.
 Active class is named "currentInnerAnchor".
 All names are easy to find and change.

-MDX: best tool to create anchors in headers automatically is plugin gatsby-remark-autolink-headers, and this setting in gatsby-config.js:
+MDX: best tool to create anchors in headers automatically is plugin [https://www.gatsbyjs.org/packages/gatsby-remark-autolink-headers/](gatsby-remark-autolink-headers), and this setting in gatsby-config.js:

 ```javascript
 {